openedx/paragon/docs/decisions/0003-repository-ownership.rst

 Establishing clear ownership roles and review criteria for Paragon should help ensure that code quality remains high, and that changes to the library are less likely to result in bugs and unexpected breaking changes.
 In addition, this ownership structure dovetails well with the architecture team's stated goal of improving our front end systems' approachability, extensibility, and the time to market of IDAs built on Paragon.

-This ownership will, of course, take up some of the architecture team's time above and beyond their current responsibilities.
+This ownership will, of course, take up some of the architecture team's time to coordinate.
 That said, documenting and disseminating the process and considerations for updating Paragon should help alleviate some of that strain by allowing pull request authors to do much of the due diligence themselves.

 References
 ----------